drab111/Flowt-public/README.md

 3. **Run with Firebase**

-- Add your `GoogleService-Info.plist` to the app target.
+- The repo contains a demo `GoogleService-Info.plist` for the public Firebase project.
+- No production data is used.
-- Make sure Authentication and Firestore are configured in the Firebase console.
+- Authentication and Firestore are fully functional, but isolated from the App Store build.
-- Unset USE_MOCK_SERVICES to use real backend services.
+- To switch to Firebase mode, simply remove USE_MOCK_SERVICES from the scheme.

 ---